Translate

 The National Museum of Carthage in Carthage, Tunisia

 The National Museum of Carthage holds art and artifacts from ancient Carthage and nearby communities.
-On the second floor are several pieces of sculpture including Silenus and Maenad, Silenus Supported by Four Satyrs (reconstructed from numerous fragments but still missing two of … Continue reading
+On the second floor are several pieces of sculpture including Silenus and Maenad, Silenus Supported by Four Satyrs (reconstructed from numerous fragments but still missing … Continue reading

 Bursa Hill in Carthage, Tunisia